eoinkelly/ember-runloop-handbook/README.md

 _"I'm an experienced dev, just give me the concepts in a succinct way"_ documentation - the [Official Ember Run-loop guide](http://emberjs.com/guides/understanding-ember/run-loop/) has that covered.
-This is a longer, more detailed look at the Runloop.
+This is a longer, more detailed look at the runloop.

-You get started with Ember application development without understanding the Runloop.
+You can get started with Ember application development without understanding the runloop.
 However at some point you will want to dig in and understand it properly so you can use it skillfully.
 It is my sincere hope that this handbook can be your guide.